 The metro in Amsterdam is run by the municipal transport company GVB and is part of the R-NET network in North Holland.
-There are 5 lines (M50/M51/M52/M53/M54) with a total network length of 52km which includes 60 stations or stops.
+There are 5 lines (M50/M51/M52/M53/M54) with a total network length of 43km which includes 39 stations.

 The metro network is fast and efficient and passes through all the main business and office districts of the city including many Amsterdam rail stations.
 The metro is the quickest way to get from say Central Station to Waterlooplein or De Pijp.

 The Amsterdam Metro first opened back in 1977.
 There are 4 different types of train stock being used, the newest of which are the silver and red Alstom “Metropolis” M5 metro trains which can carry nearly 1,000 passengers.

 Amsterdam Metro Map

 Below is our exclusive map of the Amsterdam Metro network which also highlights NS train lines.
 Note that Amsterdam Schiphol airport is accessible by train and not the metro.
 In the coming years line 52 may well be extended to the airport.

 For reference, also see our Amsterdam Rail Network Map

 The new North-South line (Noord-Zuidlijn) can be useful to city visitors with stops at Central Station, Rokin, Vijzelgracht, De Pijp and Europaplein (RAI).
 It has reduced journey times, particularly on routes where trams were in use beforehand.